dhruvilg27/End-to-End-Data-Pipeline-Visualizing-Stock-Trends-and-News-Sentiments-for-Top-Tech-Companies/README.md

 - Further investigation
   - Perhaps there is a delayed effect from the articles.
 We can apply time series day wise delay transformations to test correlations.
 It is possible the impact takes effect 1 or 2 days from the time the article was published.
 In the real world anyway it would take some time before an article or news becomes popular unless it is breaking news.

-## Scope for improvement
-- The project considers only top 5 stocks by market cap.
-More stocks can be included in the project and bucketed into large, medium, and small and check if results are uniform across all.

-- Only technology stocks are considered in this project.
-Stocks from other sectors like retail, manufacturing, finance, real estate can also be investigated.
-- The project can be tweaked to gain granular level insights with near real time reporting by using intraday data & scheduling pipeline runs with Prefect every hour.

-## Reviewing criteria
-- Problem description – *The problem statement and project description is defined [here](#problem-statement-and-project-description).*

-  - 0 points: Problem is not described
-  - 1 point: Problem is described but shortly or not clearly
-  - 2 points: Problem is well described and it's clear what the problem the project solves
-- Cloud – *GCP is used for data lake, data warehouse & dataproc cluster and is managed with Terraform.*
-  - 0 points: Cloud is not used, things run only locally
-  - 2 points: The project is developed in the cloud
-  - 4 points: The project is developed in the cloud and IaC tools are used
-- Data ingestion (choose either batch or stream)
-  - Batch / Workflow orchestration – *Batch processing of end-to-end pipeline with tasks/flows defined in Prefect and Prefect cloud used for orchestrating runs.*
-    - 0 points: No workflow orchestration
-    - 2 points: Partial workflow orchestration: some steps are orchestrated, some run manually
-    - 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake
-- Data warehouse – *Big Query Datawarehouse used to store transformed table.
-Please note for the sake of optimization, partitioning and clustering is not used for this project as we are not dealing with large size datasets.
-The final transformed data is in MBs and as discussed in lecture videos it doesn’t make sense to apply table partitioning and clustering in such cases.
-Reference to lecture - https://youtu.be/-CqXf7vhhDs?t=136*
-  - 0 points: No DWH is used
-  - 2 points: Tables are created in DWH, but not optimized
-  - 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
-- Transformations (dbt, spark, etc) – *Spark is used for data transformations.*
-  - 0 points: No transformations
-  - 2 points: Simple SQL transformation (no dbt or similar tools)
-  - 4 points: Transformations are defined with dbt, Spark or similar technologies
-- Dashboard – *Dashboard is created with Looker studio.
-3 charts/tiles created.*
-  - 0 points: No dashboard
-  - 2 points: A dashboard with 1 tile
-  - 4 points: A dashboard with 2 tiles
-- Reproducibility – *Documentation written in detail to include project description, pipeline diagram, pipeline explanation, clear steps to reproduce along with summary of findings and notes on scope for improvement.*
-  - 0 points: No instructions how to run code at all
-  - 2 points: Some instructions are there, but they are not complete
-  - 4 points: Instructions are clear, it's easy to run the code, and the code works